wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - The note isn’t signed, but will be later revealed as coming from a student the characters know.
 - The characters have several hours before their peers are expecting them at midnight, so allow them to prepare for this outing any way they wish.
 Provide them with the following information, and then when they’re ready, go to the “Recover Sassy Sally Jane” section below.

 - The talk of the campus for decades, Sassy Sally Jane is a pink-haired doll in a patchwork tartan dress.
-Inside the doll is a voice box that some clever students rigged to repeat rude phrases whenever the doll’s hand is squeezed.
+Inside the doll is a voice box that some clever students rigged to repeat rumors about other students whenever the doll’s hand is squeezed.
 Jokesters used it to irritate faculty and staff members extensively before it was confiscated.
 The doll has sat in the attic of Captain Dapplewing’s Manor ever since, alongside other broken, malfunctioning, or forbidden items.
 - Captain Dapplewing’s manor house is used as a learning annex by esteemed dual-college faculty members and their favored students.
 - A two-story home, the house is located on the central campus and serves as both faculty offices and the setting for lavish dinner parties and intellectual gatherings.
 A character knows all the information in the “Captain Dapplewing’s Manor” section later in this adventure with a successful DC 12 Intelligence (History) check.